xtophd/xtoph_deploy/README.md

 # xtoph_deploy
 Ansible role to automate deployment of virtual machines

-This is effectively a rewrite of my older project "WS-Deploy".
+This is effectively a rewrite of my older project "WS-Deployer-KVM".
 The original project was written and designed as I was learning Ansible, and so there were many instances where design decisions and coding style where non-optimal.